jaredpetersen/pa/README.md

 Your teachable, personal computer assistant.
 Inspired by [Hallie](https://github.com/mikemelch/hallie).

+Written in C, compatible with any Unix-based operating system.

 # Usage
 The Personal Assistant (PA) program is a quick way to run programs and generally use your computer via the command line.
 If you can come up with a linux command or script, you can teach PA to use it.